1. Home

 Going Solar With Palmetto

 When you choose Palmetto's LightReach Energy Plan, you can avoid upfront costs and guarantee energy savings.
-When you enroll in LightReach, Palmetto will own the system and be responsible for its performance while you reap the cost-saving benefits of solar.
+When you enroll in LightReach, Palmetto owns the system and is responsible for its performance while you reap the cost-saving benefits of solar.

 Your Palmetto LightReach Energy Plan means consistent monthly payments designed to reduce your electricity bill.
 You’ll also get a 90% production guarantee and 25 years of system monitoring and maintenance.